Luke 11:27-28 “in a snailshell”

 Hear, O Israel!
 The Lord is our God, the Lord alone!
 Therefore, you shall love the Lord, your God, with your whole heart, and with your whole being, and with your whole strength.

-In a conversation with a scribe, Jesus taught that the Shema is intertwined with the command, “You shall love your neighbor as yourself” (Leviticus 19:18; Mark 12:31).
+In a conversation with a scribe, Jesus taught that the Shema contains the command, “You shall love your neighbor as yourself” (Leviticus 19:18; Mark 12:31).
+Love of God and love of neighbor sum up the Law and the Prophets.

-To hear is to obey, and to obey is to love.
-By nurturing the word in the heart, we become like the Blessed Virgin Mary carrying the Word in her womb and bringing the divine life within to fruition.
+To hear is to keep, and to keep is to love.
+By nurturing the word in the heart, we become like the Blessed Virgin Mary carrying the Word in her womb, bringing the divine life within to fruition.

 Blessed children of the Blessed Mother